 Yet the bigger question spirals back to Macduff and an inferred contract between the faithful and God, something along the line of why bad things happen to good people.
 Many feel that the virtuous somehow earn—beyond the efficacy of the virtues itself—a long, God-protected, blessed, happy earthly life.

 Thus some survivors of Sept.
 11 are blunt in their disillusionment.
 Episcopal priest Father Joseph Griesediech says, “God could not be counted on the way I thought he could be counted on.”

 Rabbi Brad Hirschfeld says, “Religion drove those planes into those buildings.”

 Monseignor Lorenzo Albacete says, “Religion can be a passion.
 The same passion that motivates religious people to do great things is the same one that day that brought all that destruction.
 There is no greater or more destructive force on earth than the religious passion.”

-Let's read what Will Durant writes about post-revolution Europe in his chapter about Schopenhauer in his book The Story of Philosophy:
+Let's review what Will Durant writes about post-revolution Europe in his chapter about Schopenhauer in his book The Story of Philosophy:

 The answer, if not flung like cold water in the face from several pages of this site, should at least be seeping into growing awareness and acceptability.
 The central premise is that there HAS been a historical, fully dimensional demonstration of God , the essence of which has been reported by credible eyewitnesses.
 But, we have not listened closely to THE messenger, we have not understood HIS message nor THE demonstration!
 What we have instead is the same old tradition, but with new idols.
-New misunderstandings hold sway..
+New misunderstandings hold sway.